Roberto Sánchez Vilella: Governor

 After a long and distinguished career as city manager of the city of San Juan, Secretary of Public Works and as the first Secretary of State, Sánchez Vilella was handpicked by Governor Luis Muñoz Marín to run as the PPD's candidate for governor in 1964.
-Sánchez won the election by a comfortable margin, becoming the second democratically elected governor of the island.
+Sánchez won the election by a comfortable margin, becoming the second democratically elected governor of the archipelago and island, and the first to be born in Puerto Rico under American sovereignty.

 During his tenure, Sánchez Vilella tried to change his party's membership, urging a younger generation to rise in the friends party's organization.
 It could be argued that Sánchez Vilella was influenced by the youth movement that the island was experiencing countrywide during the 1960s, a period where many social areas in Puerto Rico, including television, music and sports, were being introduced to fresh, younger personalities.

 Sánchez Vilella had public marital problems during his term.
 In March 1967, his affair with his 35-year-old, twice-divorced former legislative aide, Jeannette Ramos Buonono, became public.
 Sánchez Vilella and his wife of 31 years, then First Lady Conchita Dapena, separated shortly afterwards when Governor Sánchez Vilella announced his intention to seek a divorce in order to marry Ramos.
 In October 1967, Governor Sánchez Vilella and Jeannette Ramos married in a civil ceremony held in Humacao, Puerto Rico, just two days after his divorce from Dapena was finalized.
 This was the governor's second marriage and Ramos' third marriage.
 His marital problems were brought to center stage during the 1968 gubernatorial campaign, given the still-conservative Puerto Rican moral values of the time, including the stigmatization of divorce.
 The affair effectively ended Sánchez Vilella's political career and he announced at the time that he would not seek re-election.